floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/05-decomposition.typ

 == Decomposition

 Monolith decomposition is the process of identifying microservice candidates in a monolithic application.
-The goal of this process is to split the monolith into smaller, more manageable software components which can be deployed independently.
+The goal of this process is to split the monolith into smaller, more manageable software components which can be deployed independently @dehghani_2018.
 Traditionally, monolith decomposition is a manual process that requires a deep understanding of the software architecture and business requirements.
 However, the burden of manual decomposition can be alleviated by using automated tools and algorithms.
 The knowledge of software architects should be leveraged where possible to guide the decomposition process, without imposing the requirement of a deep understanding of the software architecture.